 Mr. Etemad believes that opposition to Iran’s nuclear activities by the United States and certain other Western countries is politically motivated.

 “Before revolution we had good relations with all counties and there were not conflicts.
 After the revolution, the perception of the country was changed.
 Iran entered into conflict with the U.S. and European countries.”

 Mr. Etemad says the West went after finding pretexts against Iran’s nuclear program and the pretext was that Iran wanted to build a nuclear weapon, which was not true.
 “Iran only wanted to have nuclear technology.”

 As the U.S. and European countries were politically against Iran, they started to invent excuses against the country and didn’t cooperate with Iran, he adds.

 Halting enrichment was the big mistake

-In November 2004, Iranian nuclear negotiators, who were in talks with Britain, France, and Germany, acting on behalf of the European Union, announced a voluntary and temporary suspension of the country’s uranium enrichment program and also the voluntary implementation of the Additional Protocol.
+In November 2004, the Iranian nuclear negotiators, who were in talks with Britain, France, and Germany, acting on behalf of the European Union, announced a voluntary and temporary suspension of the country’s uranium enrichment program and also the voluntary implementation of the Additional Protocol.

 “It was far beyond NPT conditions,” he says.

-“The fact that Iran accepted those conditions at that time showed to them that Iran was ready to accept everything,” Mr. Etemad says, saying that from the beginning, Iran should have stuck to the letter of the NPT and should not have allowed the Europeans to impose something that was not included in the NPT.
+“The fact that Iran accepted those conditions at that time showed to them that Iran was ready to accept everything,” Mr. Etemad says, adding that from the beginning, Iran should have stuck to the letter of the NPT and should not have allowed the Europeans to impose something that was not included in the NPT.